Marangi037/data-analysis-project/README.md

 - Partner with financial institutions or ofeer in-house financing options to make it easier for customers to purchase products.
 Flexible financing options can expand the customer base and increase sales.
 - Focus on providing excellent after-sale service and support.
 - Focus on achieve a 100% delivery rate of goods to the customers.
-###Limitation
-I had to remove all null values and replace them with zeros because the nulls would have interrupted with the accuracy of the analysis.